CoastTrain/CoastTrain/website/docs/data/west-coast.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Pacific Coast

-There are seven sites and 54 sub-sites:
+There are eight sites and 64 sub-sites:

 ![](../../static/img/west/overview.png)